derekmetcalf/nn-sapt/README.md

-# nn-ai-ff
+# nn-sapt

-Private repository containing neural network ab initio force field information, data, and development tools
+neural networks learning how to sapt